MattDMo/PythonImproved/README.md

 - `support.ipython.in` and `support.ipython.out`: [IPython](http://ipython.org) `In [1]:`/`Out [1]:` fields &mdash; designed for use with [SublimeREPL](https://packagecontrol.io/packages/SublimeREPL).
 The cell number can be themed with a different color using `support.ipython.cell-number`.
 - `constant.numeric.integer.(long).binary.python`: binary literals `0b00101010`, `0b00101010L`
 - `keyword.control.import.python` now contains `import`, `from`, _and_ `as`
-- `support.type.exception.python` now matches any identifier that ends with `Exception` or `Error`, not just the built-in ones like `IndentationError` or `RuntimeException`, allowing for the highlighting of custom exceptions such as those included in third-party modules
+- `support.type.exception.python` now matches any identifier that ends with `Exception` or `Error`, not just the built-in ones like `IndentationError` or `RuntimeException`, allowing for the highlighting of custom exceptions such as those included in third-party modules.
 - [Function annotation](http://www.python.org/dev/peps/pep-3107/) support for Python 3, thanks to [@facelessuser](https://github.com/facelessuser).
 New scopes added: `punctuation.separator.annotation.python`, `punctuation.separator.annotation.result.python`, `punctuation.definition.parameters-group.begin.python`, and `punctuation.definition.parameters-group.end.python`.
 - You can now have comments in multi-line function definitions: